 This one’s not really a specific location, but I strongly suggest spending one night at an onsen ryokan that has outdoor onsen (hot spring) baths with views of Mt.
 Fuji.
 It is such an incredible experience and if you’re lucky, the ryokan may even serve a little sake for your enjoyment 😉

-Please note that Japanese onsens are enjoyed completely butt naked and photography is strictly not allowed at any public bath.
+Please note that Japanese onsens are enjoyed completely nude and photography is strictly not allowed at any public bath.
 Fortunately, I was alone so I quickly snapped a few photos on my phone for this post.
 You can find more information on this specific outdoor onsen here.

 Photo from Enoshima Island Spa.